 A pair of crutches, therefore, resume your life through going in or out by yourself.

-However, like all modern gifts, there are complications of using crutches which remain less visible most of the time.
+However, like all modern gifts, there are complications of using crutches that remain less visible most of the time.

 Using a pair of crutches will indeed perform an essential part in your post-injury rehabilitation and meets your long-term mobility requirements.

 However, their consistent usage will initiate a discrepant effect on the body.